COVID-19 Applicant FAQs

 Guidance for applicants and offer-holders

-We are putting a variety of measures in place to minimise the risks posed by Covid-19 for new students intending to join us in September 2020 or January 2021.
+We have put a variety of measures in place to minimise the risks posed by Covid-19 for our students.
 We understand that some of you will be concerned and we want to offer you every reassurance about starting your studies with us.

 We will continue to provide you with updated information on this page.
 If you have an immediate concern or question please contact our friendly Admissions team, who are here to help:

 Unfortunately, we are not running any campus tours between 5 November and 2 December.

 Our next virtual Open Evening will be held on 12 November 2020.
 Please continue to check our Open Day page for further information.
 To find out more about life at Buckingham, you can take a look at our videos about campus life, student resources, accommodation and much more.